cookies-xor-cream/HugoTest/content/posts/poetry/90-mins-lost-to-timezones.md

 The difference is an hour halved
 from the Eastern cusp of desert sands.
 Geotemporal spacetime shifts
-Can sunder us with half filled rifts.
+can sunder us with half filled rifts.

 We've got a half an hour come between
 the sands and the silica-desert forest screens.